 The crater lake was so beautiful.
 One of the most magnificent things I’ve ever seen in my life.
 Once I was able see the lake, I forgot how tired and cold I was.
 I immediately capture some shots of the beautiful lake.
 The colour of the crater lake slowly changes to it’s turquoise colour and it was extremely breathtaking.
 It was an eye-gasm.

-After a while, we could see some of the sulphur labourers carrying baskets of sulphur blocks.
+After a while, we could see some of the sulphur labourers carrying baskets of sulphur blocks using the right hand woven baskets for this.
 I had read that these miners could carry about 100kg of sulphur blocks in one go.
 However, despite the extreme conditions and hardwork, they are only able to make about Rp.58,000 per day.
 To them, that’s quite fast money.
 They often work up here 3 to 4 times a week.
 The sulfur dioxide gas at the mine site is so strong that it makes breathing even with a gas mask extremely difficult.
 The miners who work there every day use only a wet rag to breath through.
 Imagine how much work they have to go through every single day.

 As we began to head back down, one of the miners offered B a beautiful mini sulphur block.
 It looked like it came from it’s original form.
 Sort of like a liquid shaped solid block.
 At first she hesitated thinking that the miner wanted to sell it to her, but our driver told us that he wanted to give it to her as a gift and it was more polite to accept it.
 B was so excited and carried her mini sulphur block down the mountain.